Unexpected changes may occur after you make your decision about when to start your Social Security Retirement benefits.

 If your withdrawal includes your Medicare Part A coverage, you may lose your TRICARE coverage.
 If you do not withdraw your Medicare Part A coverage, you may need to stay enrolled in Medicare Part B to keep your TRICARE coverage.

-Please go to TRICARE's "Medicare-Eligible Beneficiaries" page for more information.
+Please go to TRICARE's "Beneficiaries Eligible for TRICARE and Medicare" page for more information.

 If you keep your Medicare coverage and it includes Part B, you will be billed by the Centers for Medicare & Medicaid Services (CMS) for future Part B premiums.